-Andrew’s family practice focuses exclusively on matrimonial finance.
-He is experienced in a wide range of cases, including those involving hidden assets, business assets, pensions, and cases involving multiple properties.
+Andrew’s family practice focuses on matrimonial finance, conducting cases with a value of up to around £3 million.
+His experience includes hidden assets, business assets, pensions, and cases involving multiple properties.

 He seeks to establish and prioritise the practical needs and wishes of his clients, to negotiate strong settlements where possible, and to provide robust advocacy where is it not.
 Whilst sensitive and empathetic to the situations facing his clients, he offers firm, independent and realistic advice, whilst adopting a practical and proactive approach.

 A claim where an IT expert was alleged to have hidden business assets, hidden bank accounts and dissipated joint assets, including ISAs and funds from joint accounts;